MarkJohnstoneGitHub/VBA-DotNetLib/README.md

  **Development Notes**

-  As COM Interlop doesn't support generic types required to convert to it's non-generic equivalent.
+  As COM Interlop doesn't support generic types required to convert or wrap to its non-generic equivalent.

   How to treat generic types returned? eg. public static System.Collections.ObjectModel.ReadOnlyCollection<TimeZoneInfo> GetSystemTimeZones()